PeaceUCR/SpringBootMySecure/README.md

 SecureConfig.java

-AuthenticationManagerBuilder auth need a userDetailsService
+For Custom auth,AuthenticationManagerBuilder auth need a userDetailsService

 So we need to implement userDetail and userDetailsService(will be call when user login)

 in userDetailImpl get password should return user.getEncryptedPassword(); because the database will not store the real password